ISAAC

 was the way to explain and prove those laws.
 Isaac Newton was one

-and the ideas of earlier scientists, and combined them into a
+the ideas of earlier scientists, and combined them into a unified

 Isaac Newton explained the workings of the universe through mathematics.

-that explain how objects move when a force acts on them.
-Isaac published
+formulas that explain how objects move when a force acts on them.

-his most famous book, Principia, in 1687 while he was a mathematics
+Isaac published his most famous book, Principia, in 1687 while he

-professor at Trinity College, Cambridge.
-In the Principia, Isaac explained
+was a mathematics professor at Trinity College, Cambridge.
+In the

 Isaac

-are often call Newton’s Laws.
-The First Law states that
+call Newton’s Laws.
+The First Law states that an object that

-over.
-The tendency of an object to remain still, or keep moving
+until it falls over.
+The tendency of an object to remain still, or

 The